 Several months before the event, Griffin had sent Elder a special present for Christmas: a scalloped, painted, and pinstriped turkey breast.

-After a fire on May 31, 1973, in Elder’s garage studio on the family ranch in Valentine, Texas, destroyed most of his previous works and several in-progress pieces, he would find inspiration in the ornate bone his friend had sent.
+After a fire a year later on May 31, 1973, in Elder’s garage studio on the family ranch in Valentine, Texas, destroyed most of his previous works and several in-progress pieces, he found inspiration in the ornate bone his friend had sent.
 Elder would create his best-known works – the series of painted and adorned animal skulls he called “American Fetish – RIP” – over the next few years.

 So untold millions of music fans around the world might not know Boyd Elder by name, but they know those images.